POSTED BY March 2, 2017 COMMENTS (97)ON

 I will have it when I am 35 or 40 years old.
 But these 10 years of my life were important to me.

-Spending on top notch medical treatment, living comfortably, travelling around the world, saving for my wedding, supporting my husband were my top priority.
+Spending on top-notch medical treatment, living comfortably, travelling around the world, saving for my wedding, supporting my husband was my top priorities.

-Would like to hear your views and stories in comments section.
+I would like to hear your views and stories in the comments section.

 Here is the list of some of our best content.